About

 Add dry ingredients to bowl of wet, and as mixture comes together stir in the 3 tablespoons of milk until batter is fully mixed – it will be somewhat thick here.

-Pour batter into a 9×5 loaf pan.
+Pour batter into a metal 9×5 loaf pan.

 TIP: Line a loaf pan with parchment paper for easy removal and clean up.